jexia/jexia-cli/docs/index.rst

 Jexia CLI
 =========

-This is the official Python CLI for interacting with `Jexia's <http://jexia.com>`_ platform.
+This is the official CLI for interacting with
+`Jexia's <http://jexia.com>`_ platform.

 .. image:: _static/example.gif